Dynamics on the SU(2,1)-character variety of the one-holed torus: Background

 The group $\SLthreeC$ acts on $\hm(F_2,\SLthreeC)$ by conjugation which becomes {\it simultaneous} conjugation under the identification with $\SLthreeC\times\SLthreeC$.
 Precisely, for $g \in \SLthreeC$ and $\rho\in\hm(F_2,\SLthreeC)$ the action is defined by $g\cdot \rho=g\rho g^{-1}$, and for $(A,B)\in \SLthreeC\times\SLthreeC$ we have $g\cdot (A,B)=(gAg^{-1}, gBg^{-1})$.

 We are interested in the moduli space of such homomorphisms up to the equivalence defined by this action.
-The quotient $\hm(F_2,\SLthreeC)/\SLthreeC$ is not $T_1$, since some points are not closed (corresponding to non-closed orbits in $\hm(F_2,\SLthreeC)$).
-There is a natural way to make it $T_1$: remove the orbits that are not closed in $\hm(F_2,\SLthreeC)$.
+The quotient $\hm(F_2,\SLthreeC)/\SLthreeC$ does not satisfy the $T_1$-separation axiom since some points are not closed (corresponding to non-closed orbits in $\hm(F_2,\SLthreeC)$).
+There is a natural way to make it satisfy the $T_1$-separation axiom: remove the orbits that are not closed in $\hm(F_2,\SLthreeC)$.
 Let $\hm(F_2,\SLthreeC)^*$ be the subspace of $\hm(F_2,\SLthreeC)$ that consists of homomorphisms with closed conjugation orbits.
-Then the {\it polystable quotient} is a $T_1$ space.
+Then the {\it polystable quotient} satisfies the $T_1$-separation axiom.

 However, one can show that it is homeomorphic to the Geometric Invariant Theory (GIT) quotient $\hm(F_2,\SLthreeC)/\!\!/\SLthreeC$, where the latter is given the induced metric topology from being an affine variety (called the {\it analytic} or {\it strong} topology).
 See Florentino-Lawton \cite[Theorem 2.1]{FlLa4} for a proof.
 Thus, $\mathfrak{X}(F_2,\SLthreeC)$ has the structure of a stratified manifold (and so is a metric space).
-Moreover, $\mathfrak{X}(F_2,\SLthreeC)$ is homotopic to the non-$T_1$ space $\hm(F_2,\SLthreeC)/\SLthreeC$ just the same (see Florentino-Lawton-Ramras \cite[Proposition 3.4]{FLR}).
+Moreover, $\mathfrak{X}(F_2,\SLthreeC)$ is homotopic to the non-Hausdorff space $\hm(F_2,\SLthreeC)/\SLthreeC$ just the same (see Florentino-Lawton-Ramras \cite[Proposition 3.4]{FLR}).

 To understand the affine variety structure on $\mathfrak{X}(F_2,\SLthreeC)$, which approximates the non-Hausdorff space $\hm(F_2,\SLthreeC)/\SLthreeC$, we need to understand the ring of polynomial functions on it.